-Third party inspector reviews the calculation in manufacture quality control records.
+A third-party inspector reviews the calculation in manufacturing quality control records.

-There are three methods; dependent on winding category, the test would be acceptable if no collapse occurs in test voltage.
+There are three methods; dependent on the winding category, the test would be acceptable if no collapse occurs in the test voltage.

-Test requirements vary with winding category and acceptable level is in according to applicable standard.
+Test requirements vary with winding category an acceptable level is according to the applicable standards.

 Separate Source Voltage Withstand Test

 The test is applied between each winding and the terminals of all other windings, core, frame, and tank, all connected together to Earth.